May 30 2014 Reviewed March 18 2020

 - Encourage active learning.
 This strategy reinforces the goal of having students be personally responsible for their learning and engages their creativity.

-Duquesne has resources to help instructors monitor student’s progress and activity within online courses.
-Starfishis now widely used at Duquesne University and The School of Leadership and Professional Advancement as part of a campus-wide student retention initiative.
-Starfish automatically sends an email to the student, the student’s advisor, and to you, the instructor, if a student fails to log in to your course site for five (5) consecutive days at any point during the term.
-Once you receive that email, it is recommended that you do the following as described in the resource linked above.
+Many course management systems includes resources to help instructors monitor student’s progress and activity within online courses.
+Many of these systems automatically send an email to the student, the student’s advisor, and to you, the instructor, if a student fails to log in to your course site for five (5) consecutive days at any point during the term.
+Once you receive that email, it is recommended that you do the following:

 - “Contact the student to remind him or her of the importance of routinely logging in to course site to interact with classmates and to complete course work, or to find out if there are other circumstances that are preventing him or her from completing course work.